Box-Covariances of Hyperuniform Point Processes: Introduction

 The statement of Theorem \ref{thm:Cov_integrable} in the integrable case first appeared as special cases, e.g.~for eigenvalues of random matrices \cite{DiaconisEvans,Wieand}, Coulomb systems \cite{Lebowitz,AGL}, and zeros of the GAF \cite{SodinGAF}.
 For hyperuniform point processes on the complex plane (making complex analytic tools available and corresponding to $d=2$) and under the same integrability assumption, Theorem \ref{thm:Cov_integrable} follows from Sodin, Wennman, Yakir \cite{SWY}, in which arbitrary domains with rectifiable regular boundary are considered.
-At the time of writing this work, this has been generalized to arbitrary dimensions $d\in\N$ by Krishnapur, Yogeshwaran \cite{YogeshKrish}, also using the same integrability assumption as in Theorem \ref{thm:Cov_integrable}.
+At the time of writing this work, this has been generalized to arbitrary dimensions $d\in\mathbb{N}$ by Krishnapur and Yogeshwaran \cite{YogeshKrish}, also using the same integrability assumption as in Theorem \ref{thm:Cov_integrable}.
 The authors work under the slightly stronger assumption of $\mathcal C^1$ smooth domains excluding boxes $\Lambda_n$, but conjecture that it should hold for more general domains, say Lipschitz domains.
 Both proofs of \cite{SWY,YogeshKrish} rely on the smoothness for approximative arguments and on the integrability assumption providing an absolutely continuous spectral measure $\hat \beta$, see e.g.~\cite[Remark 5.3]{SWY1}.
-From this perspective, our contribution to Theorem \ref{thm:Cov_integrable} is an elementary proof free of approximations, charts, and Fourier analytic methods.
+From this perspective, our contribution of Theorem \ref{thm:Cov_integrable} is an elementary proof free of approximations, charts, and Fourier analytic methods (for which cubes may cause problems).

-The non-integrable setting of Theorem \ref{thm:Cov_non_int} corresponds to point processes, which are hyperuniform but not number rigid (see \cite[Corollary 4]{LRigidity}).
+The non-integrable setting of Theorem \ref{thm:Cov_non_int} corresponds to point processes that are hyperuniform but not number rigid (see \cite[Corollary 4]{LRigidity}).
 However, the resulting covariance structure appears to be novel in the existing literature.